Amalaltlb/Amalaltlb/README.md

 Hey, I’m Amal 👋

-I’m a junior Data Analyst with a background in finance & MIS, passionate about transforming data into meaningful insights.
-With skills in SQL, Power BI, Tableau and Python, I analyze trends, create visualizations, and build data-driven solutions.
+I’m a junior Data Analyst with a background in finance & MIS, passionate about transforming complex data into clear, impactful solutions.
+With skills in SQL, Power BI, Tableau, and Python, I analyze trends, build visualizations, and solve business problems through data.

-📊 This is where I showcase my personal projects—exploring real-world data, solving business problems, and refining my analytical skills.
-If you're looking for a motivated analyst ready to make an impact, let’s connect!
+📊 Here, I showcase my personal projects—applying real-world data to uncover insights, optimize strategies, and refine my analytical skills.
+If you're looking for a data-driven problem solver, let’s connect!

 🚀 Open to opportunities in data analytics
 📍 Based in France

-📲 Let’s connect ➡︎ @[www.linkedin.com/in/amal-mohamed-041a44122]
+📲 Let’s connect ➡︎ [www.linkedin.com/in/amal-mohamed-041a44122]